2 months ago

 We started by digging into past data to analyse the impact of awareness campaigns.
 The majority of the investment was made on upper funnel channels, while they were only delivering 6% of the sales (measured in Google Analytics).

 While we could easily understand why a small brand like Twistiti, with limited media budget, could hit the stop button looking at these kind of figures, it doesn’t paint the full picture.
 Indeed, evaluating those campaigns on a Last Non-Direct Click attribution model (used in Google Analytics) limits our vision on the global performance.
 With the cookie lifetime being reduced (GDPR, ITP, ETP or simply users deleting their cookies), how can we expect to be able to measure the impact of campaigns on such end-of-funnel conversions, especially when talking about long customer journeys ?
-More on this topic here (https://clicktrust.be/en/blog/did-cookies-ever-work/)
+To learn more about this topic, we recommend you to read Fabian’s article on measuring digital campaign performance.

 When digging deeper, we realized those same channels were actually generating more than a third of all the add to carts on the eshop.
 Basically, users were interested, they added to their cart to come back after some time or look for other marketplaces to buy it.
 Considering the reduced lifetime of cookies, no attribution model will give credit to your campaigns, as the analytics won’t be able to retrace the entire customer journey, and will thus undervalue your campaign channels.
 This is mainly true for Safari and Firefox users with their built-in restrictions deleting 1st party cookies after 7 days or 1 day in certain conditions, but is also valid for chrome users impacted by GDPR and users deleting their cookies.